TimPasquini/BladesInTheDarkGenerators/README.md

 Generator will also print your generated descriptions to a text file log.

 Each generator exists as individual module that can be run from a terminal instance.
-Several of them require arguements to run correctly.
+A few have optional arguments that can be given.

 For ease of modification of the various table contents, each table from the book is its own .json file which gets imported as a python list.